Coroner: Inquest conclusions (previously called verdicts)

+Alternatively, an inquest may return a narrative conclusion, a brief statement explaining the circumstances how the person came about their death.
+A coroner giving a narrative conclusion may choose to refer to the other conclusion.
+A narrative conclusion may also consist of answers to a set of questions posed by the coroner to himself or to the jury (as appropriate).

 Lawful killing includes lawful self-defence.
 There is no material difference between an accidental death conclusion and one of misadventure.

-Conclusions are arrived at on the balance of probabilities.

 Neglect cannot be a conclusion by itself.
 It must be part of another conclusion.
 A conclusion of neglect requires that there was a need for relevant care (such as nourishment, medical attention, shelter or warmth) identified, and there was an opportunity to offer or provide that care that was not taken.
 An open conclusion should only be used as a last resort and is given where the cause of death cannot be identified on the evidence available to the inquest.

-A coroner giving a narrative conclusion may choose to refer to the other conclusion.
-A narrative conclusion may also consist of answers to a set of questions posed by the coroner to himself or to the jury (as appropriate).
+Conclusions are arrived at on the balance of probabilities; prior to 2020, conclusions of suicide or unlawful killing were required to be proved to the criminal standard of beyond reasonable doubt.

 England and Wales

 The coroner service in England and Wales is supervised by the Chief Coroner, a judge appointed by the Lord Chief Justice after consulting the Lord Chancellor.
 The Chief Coroner provides advice, guidance and training to coroners and aims to secure uniformity of practice throughout England and Wales.
 The post is currently part-time.
-The present Chief Coroner is Judge Thomas Teague.
+The present Chief Coroner is Alexia Durran.

 England and Wales are divided into coroner districts by the Lord Chancellor, each district consisting of the area or areas of one or more local authorities.
 The relevant local authority, with the consent of the Chief Coroner and the Lord Chancellor, must appoint a senior coroner for the district.
 It must also appoint area coroners (in effect deputies to the senior coroner) and assistant coroners, to the number that the Lord Chancellor considers necessary in view of the physical character and population of the district.
 The cost of the coroner service for the district falls upon the local authority or authorities concerned, and thus ultimately upon the local inhabitants.
 There are 98 coroners in England and Wales, covering 109 local authority areas.